Vehicle registration plate: Sri Lanka

 The current series of car registrations in Sri Lanka was introduced in 2000 and is on yellow number plates with black characters and a black border.
 On the left hand side of the number plate is the country emblem, below which is a two-letter region identifier e.g. WP represents the Western Province.
 The format of the remainder of the registration is LL – DDDD, with L being a letter and D being a number.
 The previous series of registrations had been in effect since 1956 and was on brighter yellow plates with the format DD – DDDD.
-Also they didn't have any national emblem or region identifier.
+Also they did not have any national emblem or region identifier.
 Taxis have white number plates with red lettering.